jrmerwin/Skymind-Android-Documentation/DL4JImageRecognitionDemo.md

 * [Conclusion](#head_link6)

 ## DL4JImageRecognitionDemo
-This example application uses a neural network trained on the standard MNIST dataset of 28x28 greyscale 0..255 pixel value images of hand drawn numbers 1..9.
-The application UI allows the user to draw a number which is then tested against the trained netowrk.
-The output displays the most probably numeric values and the probability score.
-This tutorial will cover the use of the trained neural network in Android studio, the handling of user generated images, and the output of the results to the UI from a background thread.
-For a detailed guide demonstrating how to train and saving neural networks used in this application, please see this [tutorial](https://deeplearning4j.org/quickstart).
-More information on prerequisits for building DL4J Android Applications can be found [here](https://github.com/jrmerwin/Skymind-Android-Documentation/blob/master/Prereqs%20and%20Configuration%20for%20Android.md).
+This example application uses a neural network trained on the standard MNIST dataset of 28x28 greyscale 0..255 pixel value images of hand drawn numbers 0..9.
+The application user interace allows the user to draw a number on the device screen which is then tested against the trained network.
+The output displays the most probable numeric values and the probability score.
+This tutorial will cover the use of a trained neural network in an Android Application, the handling of user generated images, and the output of the results to the UI from a background thread.
+For a detailed guide demonstrating how to train and save the neural networks used in this application, please see this DL4J quickstart [tutorial](https://deeplearning4j.org/quickstart).
+More information on general prerequisits for building DL4J Android Applications can be found [here](https://github.com/jrmerwin/Skymind-Android-Documentation/blob/master/Prereqs%20and%20Configuration%20for%20Android.md).

 ![](images/screen2.png)
 ## <a name="head_link1">Setting the Dependencies</a>